Distributed Computing in the Asynchronous LOCAL model: The asynchronous LOCAL model(s)

-The next lemma shows that the \async\/ model is not stronger than the \dcpld\/ model in symmetric networks.
-Recall that an \emph{automorphism} of a network $G=(V,E)$ is a one-to-one mapping $\phi:V\to V$ such that $\{x,y\}\in E \iff \{\phi(x),\phi(y)\}\in E$.
-An automorphism $\phi$ is said \emph{port-preserving} if, for every $x\in V$, and every $\{x,y\}\in E$, the port number at node $\phi(x)$ of the edge $\{\phi(x),\phi(y)\}$ is equal to the port number at $x$ of $\{x,y\}$.
-A network is then said to be \emph{symmetric} if, for every two nodes $v,w \in V$, there exists a port-preserving automorphism $\phi$ with $\phi(v)=w$.
+\begin{definition} A network $G=(V,E)$ is said to be \emph{symmetric} if, for every two nodes $v,w \in V$, there exists a port-preserving automorphism $\phi$ of $G$ with $\phi(v)=w$. \end{definition}

+Note that symmetric networks include most of the usual networks such as cliques, rings, toruses, hypercubes, and Cayley graphs in general.
 For instance, the networks considered in~\cite{CDFRR17}, that is, rings in which every edge has distinct port numbers at its two extremities (i.e., there is a consistent notion of ``left'' and ``right''), are symmetric.
 A torus (i.e., a grid with wrapearound links) provided with a consistent notion of north, south, east, and west is also symmetric.
 A simple but crucial observation is that, if every node is given the initial knowledge that it is in a symmetric network (e.g., in a ring), it does not need to collect the \emph{structure} of the ball around it.
-On the other hand, every node may still need to collect the identities of the nodes around it.
+On the other hand, every node may still need to collect the identifiers of the nodes in the ball around it.